-- To examine the national Sector Strategic Development policies and programs in the context of water security, climate resilience, and gender inclusion. - To identify and prioritize gender-responsive water and water-related project ideas toward water security and climate resilience - To assess the financial requirements and suitable financial instruments of the project ideas. - To develop a gender-responsive and climate-resilient water investment programme for Ghana that includes the investment plan and its finance strategy.
+- To examine the national Sector Strategic Development policies and programmes in the context of water security, climate resilience, and gender inclusion. - To identify and prioritize water and water-related project ideas toward water security and climate resilience in a gender-responsive context that meets the GCF's eligibility criteria. - To develop a gender-responsive and climate-resilient water investment programme for Ghana.